ProfilePic

 • Wells Fargo: 5.75% to 6.2%

 According to Forbes, competition for homes this spring will differ from previous years.
 Prices have dropped slightly in 2023, and houses will stay on the market longer than last year, giving buyers a little room to negotiate.
-But how the rates shake out will affect both the supply and demand.
+However, how the rates shake out will affect both the supply and demand.
 If the rates are at or below 6%, this will bring more buyers out and, in turn, make the market more appealing to sellers, increasing the available inventory.

 Inflation data and consumer confidence reports can influence whether the Federal Reserve will raise, lower, or pause interest rates.
 There is no sure indicator of how rates will fluctuate over the next few months.
 The best advice to buyers is to watch rates and be prepared.
 Many lenders offer programs allowing you to start the underwriting process early so you can close faster and be ahead of the competition.
-If you have any questions or want to talk to one of NASB’s lending experts, call us at 855-465-0752, or click here for home-buying help.
+If you have any questions or want to talk to one of NASB’s lending experts, call us at 888-661-1982 or click here for home-buying help.